Stuart Ashen: Turn Back

-In October 2023 Ashen announced that a currently ongoing Kickstarter campaign had been launched for a new Horror film about the demonic hound Black Shuck, who features in English folklore.
+In October 2023, Ashen announced that a currently ongoing Kickstarter campaign had been launched for a new Horror film about the demonic hound Black Shuck, who features in English folklore.

 Published works

-In November 2015 Ashen released the book Terrible Old Games You've Probably Never Heard Of, a collection of textual reviews of poor retro games, released through the Unbound crowdfunding platform.
+In November 2015, Ashen released the book Terrible Old Games You've Probably Never Heard Of, a collection of textual reviews of poor retro games, released through the Unbound crowdfunding platform.
 The book reached its funding target in 12 hours.

-On 24 February 2017 Ashen announced a sequel to Terrible Old Games You've Probably Never Heard Of, titled Attack of the Flickering Skeletons: More Terrible Old Games You've Probably Never Heard Of, again through Unbound, was released on 2 November 2017.
+On 24 February 2017, Ashen announced a sequel to Terrible Old Games You've Probably Never Heard Of, titled Attack of the Flickering Skeletons: More Terrible Old Games You've Probably Never Heard Of, again through Unbound, was released on 2 November 2017.

 Ashen released the book Fifty-Thousand Shades of Grey on 23 September 2012; it parodies the popular erotic novel Fifty Shades of Grey.
 The title is literal, as the book simply consists of the phrase "Shades of Grey" used 50,000 times.

 Personal life

 As of 2013 Ashen lives in his home town of Norwich.
 He has a doctorate in psychology, but has never worked in the field.
+Ashen is the cousin to Ian Harvey, who appeared on the television series Robot Wars, a relation mentioned in Ashen's own YouTube content.